-Levine’s conservation model believes nursing intervention is a conservation activity, with conservation of energy as a fundamental concern, four conservation principles of nursing.
+Levine’s conservation model believes nursing intervention is a conservation activity, with energy conservation as a fundamental concern, four conservation principles of nursing.
 It guides nurses to concentrate on the importance and responses at the level of the person.
-Nurses fulfill the theory’s purpose through the conservation of energy, structure, and personal and social integrity.
+Nurses fulfill the theory’s purpose by conserving energy, structure, and personal and social integrity.

-Every patient has a different array of adaptive responses, which vary based on personal factors including age, gender, and illness.
+Every patient has a different array of adaptive responses, which vary based on personal factors, including age, gender, and illness.
 The fundamental concept of Myra Estrin Levine’s theory is conservation.
-When an individual is in a phase of conservation, it means that the person has been able to adapt to the health challenges, with the slightest amount of effort.
-The core of Levine’s Conservation Model is to improve the physical and emotional wellbeing of a person, by considering the four domains of conservation she set out.
-By proposing to address the conservation of energy, structure, and personal and social integrity, this nursing theory helps guide nurses in the provision of care that will help maintain and promote the health of the patient.
+When an individual is in a phase of conservation, it means that the person can adapt to the health challenges with the slightest amount of effort.
+The core of Levine’s Conservation Model is to improve a person’s physical and emotional well-being by considering the four domains of conservation she set out.
+By proposing to address the conservation of energy, structure, and personal and social integrity, this nursing theory helps guide nurses in providing care that will help maintain and promote the health of the patient.

 What is the Conservation Model?

-The core of the conservation model is to improve the physical and emotional wellbeing of a person by considering the four domains of conservation she set out.
+The core of the conservation model is to improve a person’s physical and emotional well-being by considering the four domains of conservation she set out.
 Nursing’s role in conservation is to help the person with the process of “keeping together” the total person through the least amount of effort.
 Levine (1989) proposed the following four principles of conservation:

 - The conservation of energy of the individual.